Settings

 Sort

-You can disable images on CarPlay screen to optimize loading speed.
+Disable images on the CarPlay screen to optimize loading speed and reduce memory usage on large libraries.

-You can enable this to avoid sudden loud audio when you connect to CarPlay interface.
+Enable this to avoid sudden loud audio when you connect your device to CarPlay.

-In this section, you can activate the WiFi Drive feature, which allows you to transfer files from your computer to this device using a desktop web browser.
-We have detailed instructions on how to use WiFi Drive here.
+Activate Wi-Fi Drive to transfer files from a computer to your device using a desktop web browser, Finder, or File Explorer.
+Detailed instructions on how to use Wi-Fi Drive are available here.

 Personalization